I came across this list in Forbes. They listed the top 25 regrets people have. I’ve commented on the top 10.

 20. Spending more time with the kids.

+21. Not taking care of my health when I had the chance.
 Everyone doesn’t think of their health – until there’s a problem.
 And at that point, we promise ourselves if we get better we’ll do a better job with our health.
 It shouldn’t take a major calamity to get us to prioritize our health and diet.
 Small habits every day make a big difference here over time.

 22. Not having the courage to get up and talk at a funeral or important event.
 When you’re close to death, you’re probably going to wish you’d gotten over those fears on at least a few occasions, but especially at a loved one’s funeral or some important event like a wedding.